Explorers

 Marine Geologist

-Alan is helping identify likely seeps sites from marine geophysics and geological information collected from this cruise and from archival information.
-During the survey he is the unofficial rock identifier, watch leader and works closely with Jens and Arne on sounder, seafloor observation, and GIS information.
+Alan Orpin helped to identify likely seeps sites from marine geophysics and geological information collected from this cruise and from archival information.
+During the survey, he was the unofficial rock identifier and watch leader, working closely with Jens Greinert and Arne Pallentin on sounder, sea-floor observation, and GIS information.
 His interests in seep-related rocks stems from his MSc study at University of Otago that examined seep carbonate (limestone) chimneys from the outermost Otago continental shelf.
 He is currently working elsewhere on the North Island East Coast examining Holocene sedimentation patterns and anthropogenic impacts adjacent to very muddy rivers, following on from themes developed in his PhD from James Cook University and postdocs at NIWA and the Geological Survey of Canada (Atlantic).
-Outside of work Alan is a keen cricket player, mountain biker, renovator gone bad, and enjoys cooking and the usual excesses that ensue.

 Brian Lee PaavoBrian Lee Paavo

 Brian Paavo is a marine invertebrate ecologist originally posted on the voyage to assist with meiofaunal sample collection and processing for his supervisor, Dr. Keith Probert.
 As often happens on short-handed excursions, everyone became proficient in several areas of deck duties.
-Consequently the majority of his ship time was spent processing water and sediment samples for methane analysis by Dr. Cliff Law, sulphide and water content analysis for Dr. Lisa Levin, and biscuit samples collected from the galley (sugar and chocolate chip content analysis) in pursuit of his own research interests.
-He received his B.S. in zoology at the University of Hawai’i Manoa and has recently submitted his PhD thesis work on invertebrate communities near dredge spoil disposal areas of Otago Harbour.
+Consequently, the majority of his ship time was spent processing water and sediment samples for methane analysis by Dr. Cliff Law, sulfide and water content analysis for Dr. Lisa Levin.
+He received his BS in zoology at the University of Hawaii-Manoa and has recently submitted his PhD thesis work on invertebrate communities near dredge spoil disposal areas of Otago Harbour.

 Arne PallentinArne Pallentin

-Arne received an MSc equivalent from the University of Göttingen, Germany in Geology/Palaentology in 1998 studying carbonate petrography.
-He has a life long interest in cartography, and developed this into a career in Geographic Information Systems (GIS).
-Current interest is applying GIS techniques to habitat mapping, utilizing multibeam bathymetry and backscatter signals from the multibeam.
+On this voyage, Arne Pallentin operated the SIMRAD EM300 multibeam system on the research vessel Tangaroa, processed the data, and generated geographic information systems (GIS) outputs.
+He received an MSc equivalent in geology/palaentology from the University of Göttingen, Germany, in 1998, studying carbonate petrography.
+He has a life long interest in cartography, and developed this into a career in GIS.
+His current interest is in applying GIS techniques to habitat mapping, utilizing multibeam bathymetry, and backscatter signals from the multibeam.

 Ashley RowdenAshley Rowden, PhD

-Ashley Rowden is an Ecologist at the National Institute of Water and Atmospheric Research in Wellington, New Zealand.
-He has over 15 years of research experience in the aquatic realm - studying anything from meiofauna to dolphins, on tidal flats to the deep-sea, comprising hours and hours wading in mud to weeks and weeks on the high seas.
-His interests include: observing, describing and understanding patterns in the marine environment.
-He is particularly interested in pattern formation and maintenance in benthic 'communities' of soft sediments, complex biogenic substrates, and of habitats such as seamounts, vents and seeps.
+Ashley Rowden is an ecologist at the National Institute of Water and Atmospheric Research in Wellington, New Zealand.
+He has over 15 years of research experience in the aquatic realm, studying anything from meiofauna to dolphins, on tidal flats to the deep-sea, comprising untold hours wading in mud to many weeks on the high seas.
+His interests include observing, describing and understanding patterns in the marine environment.
+He is particularly interested in pattern formation and maintenance in benthic "communities" of soft sediments, complex biogenic substrates, and of habitats such as seamounts, vents, and seeps.

 Kareen SchnabelKareen Schnabel

 Kareen Schnabel coordinated the identifying, cataloging, and preserving of organisms, rocks, and sediment that were collected by the various sampling gear and then logged all data in the specimen database.
-Kareen has received an MSc at the University of Waikato in 2000 and is currently enrolled part-time as a PhD student at the University of Otago where she studies the taxonomy and distribution of galatheid and chirostylid crustaceans in the southwestern Pacific.
-Kareen has recently taken up the position as Collection Manager of the NIWA Invertebrate Collection and will be in charge of the biological data management and dissemination of the after completion of the voyage.
-She spends her time outside of work and study in the outdoors and enjoying the city life of Wellington.
+Schnabel received an MSc at the University of Waikato in 2000 and is currently enrolled part-time as a PhD student at the University of Otago,where she studies the taxonomy and distribution of galatheid and chirostylid crustaceans in the southwestern Pacific.
+Kareen has recently taken up the position as collection manager of the NIWA Invertebrate Collection and will be in charge of the biological data management and dissemination of the after completion of the voyage.

 Craig SmithCraig Smith, PhD